A soluble model for synchronized rhythmic activity in ant colonies: Discussion

+The uniform rest period assumption of the original autocatalytic ant colony model \cite{Goss_1988} is a great simplification, but relaxing it by assuming, for example, that the rest periods are exponentially distributed random variables \cite{Doering_2022} would lead to very different mean field equations: Instead of delay differential equations, the model with random rest periods would be described by integro-differential equations (see \cite{Hethcote_1981} for an analytical study of an epidemic model with random rest periods).
+Note that finite population simulations may not be very helpful, since the effect of heterogeneity in the rest periods is likely to be masked by the stochastic resonance effects due to demographic noise.
+Relaxing this assumption is a challenging step in the analytical exploration of the autocatalytic ant colony model.

 Finally, we note that there is no consensus biological explanation for the existence of short-term activity cycles in colonies of some ant species.
-Although there are suggestions that these cycles promote more efficient brood care \cite{Goss_1988}, another explanation is that they are inevitable results of interactions between ants, without any adaptive significance, i.e., they are epiphenomena \cite{Cole_1991}.
-However, our analysis shows that the periodic solutions are far from inevitable and exist only in a small region of the parameter space.
-Of course, these parameters may be subject to selective pressures, an issue that can be addressed using a group selection approach, similar to what has been done to evolve response thresholds \cite{Bonabeau_1998} in the context of division of labor \cite{Duarte_2012,Fontanari_2023}.
-Indeed, this seems to be a natural context for considering the activity cycles of ant colonies, where there is only a distinction between inactivity and movement activity, which is a prerequisite for other types of behavior \cite{Cole_1991}.
+Although there are suggestions that synchronized activity promotes more efficient brood care \cite{Hatcher_1992} and empirical evidence that it can improve physical access to all portions of the nest as inactive ants can act as immobile obstacles to moving ants \cite{Doering_2023}, another explanation is that it is an inevitable result of interactions between ants, without any adaptive significance, i.e., it is an epiphenomenon \cite{Cole_1991}.
+For colonies of infinite size, our analysis shows that the periodic solutions are far from inevitable in the sense that the fixed-point solutions are stable in large regions of the parameter space.
+In particular, periodic solutions exist only for $\alpha < 0.06$ (see Fig. \ref{fig:8}), where $\alpha$ is the spontaneous activation probability.
+Of course, the model parameters may be subject to selective pressures, an issue that can be addressed using a group selection approach, similar to what has been done to evolve response thresholds \cite{Bonabeau_1998} in the context of division of labor \cite{Duarte_2012,Fontanari_2024}.
+However, in a more realistic scenario where the model parameters are stochastic rather than fixed variables, the oscillatory dynamic behavior is likely to be more common.
+Moreover, for finite populations, the coherence resonance phenomenon will sustain oscillations for very large $N$ \cite{McKane_2005} even in the parameter regions where the fixed-point solutions are stable.
+These noise effects are likely present in the synchronized bursts of activity that have been reported for fire ants, which have large colony sizes consisting of thousands of ants \cite{Tennenbaum_2017}.
+Therefore, even from a theoretical perspective, activity cycles are likely to be more common than predicted by our mean-field model, which can nevertheless be a starting point for further improvements.

 \acknowledgments JFF is partially supported by Conselho Nacional de Desenvolvimento Ci\-en\-t\'{\i}\-fi\-co e Tecnol\'ogico -- Brasil (CNPq) -- grant number 305620/2021-5.
 PMMS is supported by Coordena\c{c}\~ao de Aperfei\c{c}oamento de Pessoal de N\'{\i}vel Superior -- Brasil (CAPES) -- Finance Code 001.